 For kids, Dr. Sabelis takes a phased approach to treatment.
 At the initial ortho evaluation, he can assess whether permanent teeth will have enough space to easily emerge into their appropriate spots.
 He can also identify issues with bite alignment, which is the way the top and bottom rows of teeth fit together.
 (A fancier word for this is “occlusion.”)
 Malocclusion occurs when the rows don’t align as they should.
 Examples include overbite, underbite, and crossbite.

 If detected early, appropriate treatment can eliminate issues that might otherwise require more extensive treatment down the road.
 For example, a palate expander can correct crossbite to eliminate the issues associated with malocclusion.

 Lots of kids who undergo interceptive, or early, ortho treatment don’t require treatment at a later age.
 Sometimes, early treatment sets the stage for less intensive treatment down the road.
 Either way, it’s a win-win situation for your child, as a healthy smile can be a huge benefit with regard to confidence and overall wellbeing.

 Phase two treatment may include braces to align permanent teeth.
 At Sturbridge Orthodontics, we offer many types of braces to suit the unique needs of our patients.
-Choose from traditional metal braces, ortho with clear or ceramic brackets, or metal-free Invisalign aligners.
+Choose from traditional metal braces, ortho with Damon self-ligating braces, or metal-free Invisalign aligners.
 Dr. Sabelis will guide you in the process to determine the optimal treatment option for your child’s needs.